 The UWC is in no way responsible for the grade you (the student) may receive on a paper or other written assignment.
 All comments made by the UWC and its staff should be considered as advice not authority.

 E-mail address: email@example.com

-After you have e-mailed an assignment to the UWC, we will reply with a confirmation.
+After you have e-mailed an assignment to the UWC, we will reply with a confirmation during our business hours.
+If you email while we are closed, the confirmation will not arrive until we have opened again.
 Should you not receive this confirmation, please contact us.

 © 2000 Dallas Baptist University